1. Parents’ emotional state affects children, who absorb emotions from an early age.

 Have you ever gotten home and don’t remember what you saw on the road?
 Left home for work and don’t remember if you locked the door on your way out?

 We live with routines both at home and at work where we do things on autopilot without really paying attention to what we are doing.
-We call it “lunchtime”, but is it if we are thinking about the pending errands we have to run or we are answering mails or texts on the phone?
+We call it “lunchtime”, but is really lunch if we are thinking about the pending errands we have to run, or we are answering mails or texts on the phone?

 Many people think that mindfulness can only be practiced through meditation.
 With that point of view and a life filled with errands and activities, we think that we don’t have time to meditate.
 That is not true.
 Yes, one way to practice mindfulness is through meditation, but it is not the only way.
 The goal of mindfulness is to increase our awareness of our surroundings and make us more conscious of what is happening in that moment.
 So, it can start off as an exercise we practice during the day and then the goal would be to turn it into a new way of thinking.
 Only then, we can observe our thoughts without judgment and accept what is happening now.